PO TERMS AND CONDITIONS INFORMATION:

 this policy will be updated in early 2018.

 Department users needing one-on-one training in Procurement Policies and Procedures should contact their assigned Procurement Coordinator to schedule a training session.
 Procurement Coordinators are available to share knowledge and information of the Procurement process not covered in RazorBuy Refresher Training.

 The University is committed to sustainability in procurement by conducting business with integrity and a strong core value of good stewardship for the environment to ensure a better quality of life, both now and for generations to come.
 We will purchase equipment and supplies that are energy efficient and environmentally friendly whenever available and practicable.

 NOTICE: ACT 557 Reporting Requirements

-Beginning August 1, 2015, the University of Arkansas is required by Arkansas Act 557 to submit all new Technical and General Services (TGS) contracts, with a total projected cost of $100K or more, to Legislative Council or, if the General Assembly is in session, to the Joint Budget Committee, for review and approval prior to contract execution.
-A link to the required interactive submittal forms (original and addendum) which must be completed and attached to these transactions by the department is provided here in alphabetical order: TGS Forms.
+The University of Arkansas is required by Arkansas Act 557 to submit all new Technical and General Services (TGS) contracts, with a total projected cost of $100K or more, to Legislative Council or, if the General Assembly is in session, to the Joint Budget Committee, for review and approval prior to contract execution.

 Departmental Information and Reference: